 In Gordonville, however, the average commute to work is quite long.
 On average, people spend 31.59 minutes each day getting to work, which is significantly higher than the national average.

-Gordonville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Gordonville does not have a public transit system used by locals to get to and from work.

-The education level of Gordonville citizens is a little higher than the average for US cities and towns: 23.68% of adults in Gordonville have at least a bachelor's degree.
+The population of Gordonville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Gordonville, 23.68% have at least a bachelor's degree.

 The per capita income in Gordonville in 2022 was $41,910, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $167,640 for a family of four.
 However, Gordonville contains both very wealthy and poor people as well.